telezhnaya/docs/docs/tokens/balances.md

 ### Receiving the reward for being validator

-??? re-check: how the numbers change if the user increase the stake in the middle of epoch

 NB: No transaction/receipt is associated with such type of balance changing.

 On the boundary of the epochs, validators receive reward.
 The platform gives 10% of minted tokens to special account `treasury.near`.
 You could think about `treasury.near` as about reward to the whole system to keep it in working order.
 Total sum of the rewards (including `treasury.near`) is the increase of total supply in the system.